sukoneck/resume/index.md

 As a senior consultant at a business and technical consulting firm, I was responsible for executing technical and strategic infrastructure focused consulting engagements and promoting the growth and mentorship of my team.

  * Helped a leading financial institution develop and execute their cloud strategy by creating a two-year migration roadmap.
 Developed architecture designs for 50+ applications.
 Led 15 concurrent application teams in migrations
- * Salvaged a behind-schedule data center migration for a healthcare analytics company.
-Built, planned, and led production cutover to new systems.
+ * Rescued a behind-schedule data center migration for a healthcare analytics company.
+Built, planned, and led production cutover.
 Concurrently, carved out end-user systems from parent company and hired and trained a Sysadmin
  * Formal mentor of five junior resources with a focus on career progression, technical development, and professional growth
  * Informed cloud strategies for multiple companies.
 Developed a tool to recommend app hosting models and report on risk and reward
- * Provided actionable recommendations to improve the security posture of a leading healthcare insurer by evaluating their security tools
+ * Provided actionable recommendations to improve the security posture of a leading healthcare insurer by evaluating their security tools <br>
- * Expanded team capabilities by spearheading proof of concepts for container orchestrators and server migration tools
- * Awarded the west coast Consultant of the Year and selected for a mentorship program with executive leadership<br>

 <!--
  * Awarded the west coast offices' Consultant of the Year and selected for a mentorship program with executive leadership